What is double jeopardy law?

-Double jeopardy is one of the fundamental tenets of the American criminal justice system.
+Double jeopardy law is one of the fundamental tenets of the American criminal justice system.
 It is also one of the most misunderstood concepts.
 See also understanding criminal law concepts.

-What We Get Wrong About Double Jeopardy
+What We Get Wrong About The Double Jeopardy Legal Definition

 What Non Lawyers Get Wrong